openedx/edx-documentation/en_us/edx_style_guide/source/DocTranslationProcess.rst

 information, see :ref:`Work with edX Documentation Source Files`.

-In addition, you or another person on the translation team should understand Github repositories and the Github pull request process.
-For more information about using Github, see https://help.github.com.
+In addition, you or another person on the translation team should understand GitHub repositories and the GitHub pull request process.
+For more information about using GitHub, see https://help.github.com.

 The basic process for translating edX documentation consists of these steps.

 #.
-Use Github to clone the ``edx-documentation`` repository to a location on
+Use GitHub to clone the ``edx-documentation`` repository to a location on
    your local file system.

 #.
 Locate the target language folder that we have set up for you.
 This is your